zay65/MS-365-User-Creation/README.md

-<div align="center"> Ensure "Assign licenses" and "Microsoft 365 Business Standard" is selected.
+<div align="center"> Ensure "Assign licenses" and the appropriate license is selected.
 If need be, select the "Apps" dropdown arrow and check or uncheck the apps you wish for the selected user(s) to be allowed access to based on roles and privileges of your org.
 Select "Next", "Add users", and "Download user details" to store in case of future account access issues/config.
 </div>